Bali vs Lombok: An Honest Comparison

 Culture and Temples

-Bali definitely takes the award here.
-With thousands of Balinese temples, each exquisite and gorgeous, there is no comparison between Bali vs Lombok in terms of culture.
+Bali certainly takes the award here.
+With thousands of Balinese temples, each exquisite and gorgeous, there is no comparison between Bali and Lombok in terms of culture.

 You can find hidden small temples around Ubud or go to popular ones like Tanah Lot, Uluwatu Temple, Besakih, and Lempuyang.
 The Tirta Empul water temple is outstanding too.